CodeHarborHub/codeharborhub.github.io/courses/excel/getting-started/interface-overview/worksheet-management.md

 Creating exact copies of a formatted sheet template speeds up monthly or regional reporting.

 * **Fast Drag Shortcut:** Hold the `Ctrl` key, click the sheet tab, and drag it to the side.
-A small `+` icon appears on the cursor cursor indicating a duplicate is being created.
+A small `+` icon appears on the cursor indicating a duplicate is being created.
 * **Dialog Method:**
   1. Right-click the sheet tab and select **Move or Copy...**.
   2. Select the target location from the **Before sheet** box.